fbpx

 Temperament

-A. avicularia are known to be an incredibly docile spider that is typically not aggressive toward humans or other animals.
+A. avicularia is known to be an incredibly docile spider that is typically not aggressive toward humans or other animals.

-They are generally shy and reclusive creatures, preferring to stay in the safety of their own habitat.
+They are generally shy and reclusive creatures, preferring to stay in the safety of their habitat.

 Despite this, they can easily learn to accept being handled when they get comfortable with their environment and understand that they are not in any danger.